JHumphreys89/security_plus/domains/domain_one.md

 ##### Spyware

-* A software application that is secretly placed on a user's system to gather informatin and relay it to outside parties (host machine).
+* A software application that is secretly placed on a user's system to gather information and relay it to outside parties (host machine).
 * They are generally difficult to recognize as each is unique and does not have a predefined signature.
 * Can be prevented through process and procedures, electronic monitoring such as host-based intrusion detection, and constant monitoring from administrators.